cedar-policy/cedar-docs/docs/authorization.md

 + _R_ is the resource, and
 + _C_ is the request context.

-_P_, _A_, and _R_ are [entity UIDs](terminology.md#term-entity), while _C_ is a record.
+_P_, _A_, and _R_ are [entity references](terminology.md#term-entity), while _C_ is a record.

 Conceptually, you should imagine that the authorizer is able to consider _all_ of your application's policies and entity data while evaluating a request.
 As a practical matter, making all policies and entity data available may be too difficult or too expensive.
 In that case, your application will need to determine which policies and entity data are _relevant_ to properly handling the request.

 ## Request authorization<a name="request-authorization"></a>

-Given an authorization request, Cedar’s authorizer will return `Allow` if the request is granted or `Deny` if it is rejected, along with some diagnostics.
+Given an authorization request, Cedar’s authorizer returns `Allow` if the request is granted or `Deny` if it is rejected, along with some diagnostics.
 How does it make this decision?

 ### Algorithm<a name="request-authorization-algorithm"></a>

-First, the authorizer _evaluates_ each of the policies, and for each it logs whether the policy _satisfies_ the request.
+First, the authorizer _evaluates_ each of the policies to determine if the policy _satisfies_ the request.
 We discuss the details of evaluation below, but for now we just need to know what the evaluator could return:
 + `true`, when the policy satisfies the request;
 + `false`, when the policy does not satisfy the request; or
 + `error`, when there is an error when evaluating the policy on the request data.